harimerla/MovieHub-React/README.md

 - **Detailed Information:** Get detailed information about each movie.
 - **Responsive Design:** The website is designed to work seamlessly on various devices.

-## Demo

-Include a link to a live demo or screenshots of your website.
-You can use services like GitHub Pages, Netlify, or Vercel for hosting.

 ## Technologies Used

 - HTML